-- All seniors and juniors will report to RTI the first day of the week and will find out if they qualify to leave for the rest of the week - No grade lower than a C. - No unexcused absences from the prior week. - No unexcused tardies from the prior week. - No more than two excused absences the prior week. - Students in clubs will have to attend all club meetings during RTI. - Students that elect to stay at school must attend their assigned RTI. - 2nd Semester grades from junior and sophomore year will determine what seniors and juniors will be eligible for this privilege at the start of the year. - Any office referral will make a student ineligible for this privilege for the remainder of the current quarter. - Students must stay for any school-sponsored activity that occurs during RtI.
+- All semester grades must be no lower than a C- to be able to leave for 5th hour that week.
+D' or F's DO NOT QUALIFY. - No unexcused tardies and/or absences from the prior week. - No more than two excused absences from the prior week. - Students in clubs will have to attend all club meetings during 5th Hour. - Students that elect to stay at school must attend their assigned 5th Hour. - Second semester grades from the previous year will determine what students will be eligible for this privilege at the start of the year. - Any office referral will make a student ineligible for this privilege for the following week. - Any ISS or OSS would be disqualified for the quarter given.